tdude78/smart_parallelize/README.md

 <!-- write a heading for describing this -->
 ## Description

-This is a simply python package for easily parallelizing functions using.
+This is a simple python package for easily parallelizing functions.

 <!-- put this url in https://github.com/tdude78/smart_parallelize -->